codingdrips1on1/GoBuyEncryption/README.md

 ```
-Optional: in case you wish to set up a chain of trust.
-That is, to generate an intermediate certificate for the `$untrusted_certificates_filename`.
-This is typically done when you want to provide additional certificates that may be needed to complete the chain of trust during the verification process but are not inherently trusted by the system.
+We are securing you with chain of trust.
+So we generate an intermediate certificate for the `$untrusted_certificates_filename`.
+This is typically done to provide additional layer of security and also more certificates that will be needed to complete the verification process.
 ```php

 //